 Fixing a couple of safety apparatus around the house and adhering to some home safety tips have also jointly been noted to improve their values, reduce their risks and bring down the overall costs of insurance premiums.
 Some of these safety apparatuses are carbon dioxide detectors, smoke alarms, smart locks, and sensors.

-YES, they would!
-Indeed, risks are for a large part location-specific.
-That simply means certain risks are more likely to occur in certain areas as opposed to others.
+Risks are, for a large part, location-specific.
+That means certain risks are more likely to occur in certain areas as opposed to others.
 For instance, hurricanes and tsunamis are generally more likely to happen in coastal communities than inland.
 Insurance companies must thus take these into account.
 If your house is older and doesn't have any structures built to avoid location-specific risk, they will also be deemed riskier.

 Perils are the events that can trigger damages or serious losses to your property.
 Insurance companies would most commonly consider perils such as incidents caused by strong wind, hail damage, fire incidents, theft, and vandalism actions.
 With the exception of theft and vandalism, older homes are more susceptible to these perils than their younger counterparts.
 That is what makes the older homes to be generally deemed as high risk.